radicalkjax/Athena/docs/ARCHITECTURE.md

 - **Rust Backend**: Native performance for intensive security operations
 - **SolidJS Frontend**: Reactive UI with minimal overhead
 - **WASM Modules**: 9 fully-implemented security analysis modules
-- **AI Integration**: Claude, OpenAI, DeepSeek with automatic failover
+- **AI Integration**: 6 providers (Claude, OpenAI, DeepSeek, Gemini, Mistral, Groq) with automatic failover
 - **Feature Complete**: Core functionality implemented

 > **Note:** This is a **Tauri-only** application.
 Previous React Native/Expo versions have been deprecated in favor of the superior performance and security of the native Tauri implementation.